Powered by MOMENTUM MEDIA

 But is the action tough enough?
 Scams are only costing Australians more in financial losses each year, and the scammers themselves are becoming ever more sophisticated.

-“While Australia’s new Scams Prevention Framework is a critical step toward combating rising cybercrime incidents, it is equally important that we focus on data integrity as a key part of this effort,” Morris told Cyber Daily.
+“While Australia’s new Scams Prevention Framework is a critical step towards combating rising cyber crime incidents, it is equally important that we focus on data integrity as a key part of this effort,” Morris told Cyber Daily.

 “The foundation of any effective fraud prevention strategy lies in initially safeguarding the integrity and security of data.

 “Scams and fraud often rely on exploiting weak or compromised data.
-Whether it’s through phishing attacks, identity theft, or data breaches, ensuring sensitive data remains accurate, secure, and tamper-proof is essential in minimising these risks,” Morris said.
+Whether it’s through phishing attacks, identity theft, or data breaches, ensuring sensitive data remains accurate, secure, and tamper-proof is essential in minimising these risks.”

 According to Morris, regulatory measures simply aren’t enough.
-Organisations need to be more proactive when it comes to keeping their data infrastructure secure.
+Organisations need to be more proactive in keeping their data infrastructure secure.

 “This means implementing robust data governance practices, ensuring accurate data access controls, and training employees to recognise the signs of data manipulation,” Morris said.